alexalemi/blog.alexalemi.com/kl.md

   See for instance the RDT Cellex Inc. <a href="https://www.centerforhealthsecurity.org/resources/COVID-19/serology/Serology-based-tests-for-COVID-19.html">SARS-COV-2 Test</a>.
 </aside>

-What our our prior beliefs?
+What are our prior beliefs?
 Let's imagine while we are concerned we might have had the disease, but if we are being honest, we almost certainly didn't,<sup><a href="#kent">3</a></sup>
 so we'll put our prior belief in having had the disease at 7%. $(q(D) = 0.07)$.